-For one thing, since everything is his or her separate property, each spouse is free generally to manage his or her property without interference from the other spouse.
-However, absent an effective waiver, the homestead rules will still prohibit a transfer or encumbrance of the home without the joinder of the other spouse.
+Since everything is his or her separate property, each spouse is free generally to manage his or her property without interference from the other spouse.
+However, absent an effective waiver in the agreement, the homestead rules will still prohibit a transfer or encumbrance of the home without the joinder of the other spouse.